GJWT/NodeOIDCCli/README/readme.md

 implements O/O and works on behalf of an application.

 The client follows the same pattern disregarding which request/response it is dealing with.
-I does the following when sending a request:
+It does the following when sending a request:

 1. Gathers the request arguments